Patent examiner

 Professional development

-The IPO provides an extensive training programme covering relevant legal and practical skills.
-You'll start with an eight-week training course designed to teach you the basics of how to examine patent applications.
-Training will include lectures on patent law, seminars, workshops and course work.
+You'll start with an initial seven or eight-week training course designed to teach you the basics of patent law and how to search and examine patent applications and reports.
+Training includes seminars, practical demonstrations, coursework and tutorials.

-Once you've completed this initial training, you'll join an examination group and start to work on live cases under the supervision of a senior patent examiner.
-They'll provide tuition on a one-to-one basis over two years, and you'll change supervisor every six months.
+Once you've completed this initial training, you'll join an examination group and start to work on live cases under the supervision of your line manager (a senior patent examiner).
+During the first two years, you'll change line manager and technology to broaden your experience.
+You'll continue to receive training on more advanced topics as you develop in the role.

-The EPO provides a two-year training programme, which combines classroom learning with tutoring from senior patent examiners, acting as coaches.
+The EPO provides a two-year training programme, which combines classroom learning with individual coaching from experienced patent examiners.
 You'll be working on real patent applications from day one.

 Training covers all aspects of patent examination, including the use of computer tools, databases, search methods and procedures used in everyday examining work, as well as providing the opportunity to gain legal and practical expertise.
 If you're not already proficient in all of the three official languages (English, French and German), training is provided.